tjaartvdwalt/photo_rename_node/README.md

 It is quite common (at least for me) that my camera time is incorrect.
 This happens most often to me when traveling to a different time zone.

-Although I started implementing this functionality into the app, I decided to stick to the Unix philosophy of letting the app "do one thing well".
+I started implementing this functionality into the app that fixes this problem, but eventually I decided to stick to the Unix philosophy of letting the app "do one thing well".
 There are many different tools that are better suited to changing an image's exif data.
 Personally I use [jhead](http://freecode.com/projects/jhead).
 It does everything I need and is simple to learn.

 Lets look at an example: